Covid-19: Holohan sees ‘alarming escalation’ in spread of virus as 1,620 new cases and 12 more deaths reported

 Dr Holohan said the average number of contacts per case had risen from 2.5 in November to an average in recent days of 6.3.
 “This is very far from where we need to be and I am appealing to everyone at every age to adhere to the mandated restrictions that the Government has introduced – stay at home, except for essential reasons, other than for exercise up to 5km.”

-Prof Philip Nolan, Chair of the Nphet Irish Epidemiological Modelling Advisory Group said: “The epidemiological situation is very serious and the virus is spreading rapidly amongst all age groups, increasing the risk to those most vulnerable to severe infection, such as the medically vulnerable and people over 60 years of age.
+Prof Nolan said: “The epidemiological situation is very serious and the virus is spreading rapidly amongst all age groups, increasing the risk to those most vulnerable to severe infection, such as the medically vulnerable and people over 60 years of age.
 The reproduction number is at least 1.6-1.8.
-The daily growth rate is estimated now at 7%-10% giving a doubling time of 7-10 days or less.
+The daily growth rate is estimated now at 7 per cernt -10 per cent giving a doubling time of 7-10 days or less.

 “We project significant further increase in cases and hospitalisations in the coming days before public health measures take effect and are likely to see over 700-1000 people in hospital with Covid-19 early in the New Year.